LabeliaLabs/.github/CONTRIBUTING.md

 #### Local development

 Substra can be developed locally.
 For instructions on how to do this, see [this document](https://github.com/SubstraFoundation/substra-cli/blob/dev/docs/local_install.md) which is part of the Substra Documentation.

 TODO: UPDATE url (repo is archived)

 ### Pull Requests

+> Hint: Before starting a Pull Request, opening an issue is a good way to reach the team involved (most likely the reviewers of your submission) and discuss your proposition!

 The process described here has several goals: